exir-exchange/exir-node-lib/README.md

 Nodejs library for exir Kit.

 **This library is specifically for end users and traders to connect to Exir.
-It connects to [Exir Pro](https://pro.exir.io/trade/btc-usdt) by default.**
+It connects to [Exir](https://pro.exir.io/trade/btc-usdt) by default.**

 ## Usage